-Sources Claim Lori Loughlin Wanted To Take A Plea Deal But Was Dissuaded By Her Husband
+Sources Claim Lori Loughlin Wanted To Take A Plea Deal, But Was Dissuaded By Her Husband

 Sources say Loughlin wishes she had taken the same path as Huffman.

-“Lori regrets not doing what Felicity did,” said an insider close to the family.
+“Lori regrets not doing what Felicity did,” said an insider close to the family, as Us Weekly reported.

-Another source added, “Lori was inclined to take the deal, but Mossimo said it would ruin both of their careers.”
+“Lori was inclined to take the deal, but Mossimo said it would ruin both of their careers,” another source added.